sarithdm/java/Question Bank.md

-1. With a neat sketch explain the processes involved in the life cycle of an EJB (10 Marks)
+1. With a neat sketch explain the processes involved in the life cycle of an EJB (10 Marks) Dec 2019,Dec 2018
 * The client locates the bean’s home using the JNDI(Java Naming and Directory Interface) services in the application server.
 * The JNDI service returns a reference to the client’s Home interface.
 * The client uses its Home interface to call home.create().
 In response to this call, the Home object creates an EJBObject.
 A new instance of the code in the bean class is also instantiated by the newInstance() method.